-6. Pin them together at the shoulder seams, right sides together, matching up the notches.
+6. Facing: Pin front and back together at the shoulder seams, right sides together, matching up the notches.
 Stitch.

-7. Now to pin the facing to the neckline.
-I find it helpful to add an extra notch at the centre front and centre back to help match them up – fold the bodice and facing in half lengthways, and snip a small notch at the neckline on the fold.
+7. Now pin the facing to the neckline.
+It is helpful to add an extra notch at the centre front and centre back to help match them up – fold the bodice and facing in half lengthways, and snip a small notch at the neckline on the fold.